 A new payment claim takes a week to process.
 The seven days are what we call waiting days.
 Nonetheless, you need to make your request early, do not delay the claim application.
 If you are having trouble with your application, you can call Universal Credit Number 0843 455 0035 for assistance.

-The waiting times for people with specific situations will be reduced.
+Reduced waiting times for people with specific situations.
 For instance, vulnerable people, the terminally ill, people who have made a claim before, people moving in or splitting up with claimants, or people who are joining Universal Credit from other benefits do not have to wait.

 In case you do not know what to do to get money during the waiting period, look at the guide we have provided on support during the waiting period.